 A horrified father arrived at his 20-month-old toddler’s day care centre only to find that the staff had left for the day, leaving his son alone inside.

-According to a report, the aftercare centre staff had thought that all of the children had been collected, and locked the building.
+, the aftercare centre staff had thought that all of the children had been collected, and locked the building.